brewtechsolutions/ai-sales-agent/sales-agent-platform/requirement/requirement.md

 CUSTOMER BEHAVIOR SCORE: ${context.currentConversation.behaviorScore}/100

-Generate a helpful, natural response that:
+Generate a helpful, NATURAL HUMAN-LIKE response that:
 1. Addresses the customer's last message directly
 2. Uses appropriate language and cultural context
 3. Suggests relevant products if appropriate
 4. Uses the brand voice and response style specified
 5. Applies successful patterns learned from past conversations
 6. Moves the conversation toward a sale if customer seems ready (green score)
+7. **Sounds like a real human sales agent, NOT like an AI chatbot**
+8. **Avoids robotic phrases and overly formal language**
+9. **Matches the natural conversation style of human agents in this company**

 Response:`
 }